 Figure 1 – Managed Metadata Environment (MME)

-There are a variety of products on the market that can be combined to create a robust, enterprise managed metadata environment.
-Selection of the right products for an organization depends on the result of the metadata strategy, which is part of the enterprise’s data strategy.
+There are a variety of products on the market that can be combined to create a robust, enterprise-managed metadata environment.
+The selection of the right products for an organization depends on the result of the metadata strategy, which is part of the enterprise’s data strategy.

 Metadata is one of the foundational components of any successful enterprise data management initiative and is the companion to every effective data governance program.
 Metadata’s importance to an organization’s advancement in all its operations is essential and business areas as well as information technology efforts will benefit from managing metadata according to best practices and industry standards.